beraybentesen/Analyzer/README.md

 Analyzer
 =====

-Analyzer is a demo Xamarin project that covers Computer Vision API, which analyze an image and returns rich information.
+Analyzer is a demo Xamarin project that covers Microsoft Computer Vision Api, which analyze an image and returns rich information.

 Prerequisites
 -------------------